ec-jrc/cbm/docs/api_img.md

 * **Do not refresh the link** if it is still running, as it will start a new selection process and currently screws up the sequence.

-**NOTE**

-The use of these RESTful queries is meant for occassional use and testing.
+**NOTE**: The use of these RESTful queries on JRC RESTful example is meant for occassional use and testing.
 If you have a use case that requires many chip generations, please contact us for alternative methods.

 All requests are logged, using your internet address (IP).
 Furthermore, the caching is based on a combination of your IP and query parameters.
 We regularly check the cache and will contact you in case we detect excessive use.